 This briefing examines the migration of family members to the UK.
-This includes both ‘family unification’, where migrants come to live in the UK with family members who are either British citizens or settled residents; and ‘dependants’, who are the family members of migrants with permission to stay only temporarily.
+This includes both ‘family unification’, where migrants come to live in the UK with family members who are either British citizens or settled residents; and the migration of ‘dependants’, who are the family members of migrants coming to the UK on temporary visas.

-- In 2018, 96% of non-EU family unification migrants were partners or children.
+- In 2018, an estimated 96% of non-EU family unification migrants were partners or children.

-- Family migrants are more likely to settle long-term in the UK than workers or students.
+- Family migrants are more likely to settle in the UK than workers or students.

-- Non-EU family unification migrants are usually on a five-year route to settlement, and typically pay fees of £7,000 from initial entry to settlement.
+- Family unification migrants are usually on a five-year route to settlement, and typically pay fees of around £8,000 from initial entry to settlement.

-- The European Union and South Asia are the most common regions of nationality for family migrants.
+- In 2019, South Asia and Africa were the most common regions of nationality for family migrants to the UK.

-- Among non-EU family migrants, dependants of temporary visa holders outnumber family unification migrants, but are less likely to settle permanently.
+- Among non-EU family migrants, dependants of temporary visa holders outnumber family unification migrants, but are less likely to settle.

 Understanding the Policy

-Family migrants usually have no recourse to public funds, which means they cannot access housing support or benefits (except benefits based on National Insurance contributions), until they receive Indefinite Leave to Remain.
+Whichever category a family migrant belongs to, they will usually have no recourse to public funds, which means they cannot access housing support or benefits (except benefits based on National Insurance contributions), until they receive settlement (also known as indefinite leave to remain).

 Family migration rules are designed primarily to admit spouses or children.
-Adult or elderly dependent relatives may be able to come under restricted circumstances.
-They must, for example, demonstrate that they require long-term personal care to perform everyday tasks and that such care can be provided only in the UK by their sponsor, and without recourse to public funds.
+Adult or elderly dependent relatives may come only under certain restricted circumstances.
+For example, it must be demonstrated that they require long-term personal care to perform everyday tasks, and that such care can be provided only in the UK by their sponsoring family member, and without recourse to public funds.